Make-School-Courses/SPD-2.1-Industry-Collaboration-Project/README.md

 To pass this course you must meet the following requirements:

-- Complete all required tutorials
-- Pass all projects according to the associated project rubric
+- Pass all assignments according to their associated rubric
-- Present a Prototype (Term 1) and Product (Term 2)
+- Present an MVP of your product
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences